daisyKim12/TIL/PostgreSQL/lecture1_intro_sql.md

 - xterm

 ### Command Prompt
-Command prompt is an input field in the terminal emulator (CLI) which lets you input/issue commands.
+Command prompt is an **input field in the terminal emulator** which lets you input/issue commands.
 The command prompt provides some useful information to the user.
 Common command prompt format is `[username@hostname ~ ]$`

 - username:
 - hostname: